tylervick/ipt-ui-challenge/README.md

 # Submitting the Project

 Please email us a zip file of your challenge when completed.

-# Duration

-This challenge is designed for a wide spectrum of skill levels.
-Please complete whatever you can in 5 hours.
-We do not expect (or want) you to spend a full day on this just to get the entire list of tasks done.
-After 5 hours of work, please zip and upload your app.
 Good luck!